Inqnuam/tennisapi/README.md

 ## Minimum requirements

 -   NodeJS with ECM support (v12.22 with --experimental-modules flag or ^14)\*
--   MongoDB installed locally or with remote access (Atlas, Shared...)\*\*
+-   MongoDB/SQL DB installed locally or with remote access \*\*
 -   PM2 installed globally (`npm install pm2 -g`)

 ° Please use recent NPM version to avoid package issues.
-°° Not required for tests.
+°° Not required for MongoDB tests.
-Database dump with initial data can be found in resources directory.
+Database dumps (Mongo and SQL) with initial data can be found in resources directory.

 ## Installation